open-telemetry/opentelemetry.io/content/en/_index.md

 {{% blocks/feature icon="fas fa-chart-line" title="Traces, Metrics, Logs" url="docs/concepts/observability-primer/" %}}

-Create and collect telemetry data from your services and software, then forward them to a variety of analysis tools.
+Create and collect telemetry from your services and software, then forward them to a variety of analysis tools.

 {{% /blocks/feature %}}